 Step 7: PC Case

 PC case can be as basic as a block or as crazy as a spaceship.
-The most important consideration is that it fits your motherboard and your power supply unit.
+The most important consideration is that it fits your motherboard and power supply unit.

-There are different size to motherboards:
+There are different sizes of motherboards:

 - ATX: 12 x 9.6 inches